bitovi/academy/src/react/3-components.md

 But what is a component?

-In a nutshell, a component is a function which uses props and state to return an element.
+A component is a function which uses props and state to return an element.

 - **Props** - The props of a component are the same as arguments to a function.
-- **State** - The state are the values which the component controls itself.
+- **State** - The state is the values which the component controls.
 - **Side Effects** - The side effects of a component are the results of operations which interact with things outside of the component.
 This includes things like async fetching, registering DOM event-handlers and using browser APIs.

 ## Functional Components